GramGra07/WHS-FTC-Code_Training_Module/README.md

 [^merge]: Push and pull at the same time using github
 [^teleop]: A TeleOp is an opmode that uses your gamepad inputs to control your robot, it is on the right side of the phone when selecting an opmode.
 [^auto]: A  Automonous opmode is an opmode that continuously loops for 30 seconds at the beginning of the each match, it is on the left side of the phone when selecting an opmode.
+[^ape]: My apoligies if this doesn't work, some code software allows this exact code, some doesn't.